shreyas-nikam/6890fc472695e597ab528d2b/README.md

     pip install -r requirements.txt
     ```

-    Create a `requirements.txt` file in your project root with the following dependencies:

-    ```txt
+    **`requirements.txt` contents:**

+    ```
     streamlit
     pandas
-    plotly-express
-    openpyxl  # Required for reading excel files gspread  # Required for connecting to Google Sheets (optional, install if you use this feature) oauth2client  # Required for gspread (optional, install if you use this feature)
+    numpy
+    scikit-learn
+    plotly
+    joblib
     ```

 ## Usage

+1.  **Download the UCI Credit Card Default dataset:**

+    Download the `UCI_Credit_Card.csv` file from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients) or a mirror.
+Make sure that the file is available in the same directory as the `app.py`

-1.  **Run the application:**
+2.  **Run the Streamlit application:**

     ```bash
     streamlit run app.py
     ```

-    (Replace `app.py` with the actual name of your main Streamlit script.)

-2.  **Access the application in your browser:**
+3.  **Using the Application:**

-    Streamlit will automatically open the application in your default web browser.
-If it doesn't, you can access it by navigating to the URL displayed in the terminal (usually `http://localhost:8501`).
+    *   The application will open in your web browser.

-3.  **Using the application:**

-    *   **Data Loading:** Select a data source (CSV, Excel, JSON, or Google Sheets) using the sidebar.
-Upload a file or provide a Google Sheets link.
-    *   **Data Display:** The loaded data will be displayed in a table.
-You can choose to display statistics using the provided checkbox.
-    *   **Data Transformation:** Use the provided sidebar widgets to select columns, rename them, filter data, and change data types.
-    *   **Data Visualization:** Select the type of plot you want to create, and then choose the appropriate columns for the X-axis, Y-axis, color, and size.
-    *   **Data Download:** Click the "Download Data as CSV" button to download the transformed data.
+    *   The sidebar provides navigation to different stages of the PD model development pipeline.
+    *   **Data Preparation & EDA:** Upload the CSV file and explore the dataset.
+    *   **Model Training & Calibration:** Train and calibrate Logistic Regression and Gradient Boosting models.
+    *   **Model Evaluation:** Evaluate the trained models and compare their performance.

 ## Project Structure

 ```
+QuLab/
 ├── app.py                      # Main Streamlit application file
+├── application_pages/
+│   ├── page1.py                # Data Preparation & EDA page
+│   ├── page2.py                # Model Training & Calibration page
+│   ├── page3.py                # Model Evaluation page (Implementation pending)
+├── artifacts/                   # Directory to store models, metrics, and plots │   ├── models/
+│   ├── metrics/
+│   ├── plots/
+│   ├── data/
 ├── requirements.txt            # List of Python dependencies
-├── data/           # (Optional) Directory for example data files ├── README.md       # This file
+├── README.md                   # This file
-└── .streamlit/     # Streamlit configuration directory (auto-generated)
+└── UCI_Credit_Card.csv          # UCI Credit Card dataset (download separately)
 ```

 ## Technology Stack

-*   **Streamlit:**  A Python library for creating interactive web applications for data science and machine learning.
+*   **Streamlit:**  For creating the interactive web application.
-*   **Pandas:**  A powerful data analysis and manipulation library.
+*   **Pandas:** For data manipulation and analysis.
-*   **Plotly Express:** A high-level interface for creating interactive plots.
-*   **openpyxl:** A Python library for reading and writing Excel files.
-*   **gspread:** A Python API for interacting with Google Sheets (optional).
-*   **oauth2client:** A Python library to automate interactions with Google's OAuth 2.0 server (required by gspread).
+*   **NumPy:** For numerical computing.
+*   **Scikit-learn:** For machine learning models, preprocessing, and evaluation.
+*   **Plotly:** For interactive visualizations.
+*   **Joblib:**  For efficient model persistence.

 ## Contributing

+(Optional)

-Contributions are welcome!
-To contribute to this project, please follow these guidelines:
+We welcome contributions to improve QuLab!
+Please follow these guidelines:

 1. Fork the repository.
 2. Create a new branch for your feature or bug fix.
-3. Make your changes and commit them with clear and descriptive messages.
+3. Make your changes and ensure they are well-tested.
-4. Test your changes thoroughly.
-5. Submit a pull request.
+4. Submit a pull request with a clear description of your changes.

-Please ensure your code adheres to the project's coding style and includes appropriate documentation.

 ## License

-This project is licensed under the [MIT License](LICENSE).
-See the `LICENSE` file for more information.
-(Create a `LICENSE` file in your repository root, containing the MIT License text or other license).
+[MIT License](LICENSE) (Replace with your desired license)

+Copyright (c) 2024 \[Your Name/Organization]

+Permission is hereby granted, free of charge, to any person obtaining a copy
+of this software and associated documentation files (the "Software"), to deal
+in the Software without restriction, including without limitation the rights
+to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+copies of the Software, and to permit persons to whom the Software is
+furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all
+copies or substantial portions of the Software.

+THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR
+IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,
+FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE
+AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER
+LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM,
+OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE
+SOFTWARE.

 ## Contact

-If you have any questions or suggestions, please feel free to contact me at:

-*   [Your Name]
+[Your Name] - [Your Email]

-*   [Your Email Address]
-*   [Link to your GitHub Profile (Optional)]
+[Link to your GitHub profile]